RaghavK24/Human-Resource-Analysis-using-Tableau/README.md

 - **Tableau Project File:** The project file created during the course can be found in the Zip file.
 You can also directly download the Tableau file from my [Tableau Public Profile](your-link-here).

-## User Story - HR Dashboard
+## HR Dashboard

-**As an HR manager, I want a comprehensive dashboard to analyze human resources data, providing both summary views for high-level insights and detailed employee records for in-depth analysis.**
+**This is a comprehensive dashboard to analyze human resources data, providing both summary views for high-level insights and detailed employee records for in-depth analysis.**

 ### Summary View